Skip to main content

 • Avoid phrases that might be interpreted as ageist, such as "digital native" or "old school."
 Focus on the person's capabilities and experiences rather than their age.

 • Be sensitive to religious diversity by acknowledging that not everyone celebrates the same holidays.
-Instead of "Merry Christmas," consider saying "happy holidays" or "enjoy the season."
+Consider saying "Happy Holidays" instead of mentioning a specific religious holiday.

 • Make an effort to learn and use your colleagues' preferred pronouns.
 If you're unsure, ask politely.
-Or, include yours in introductions to encourage others to share theirs as well.
+Or, include yours in introductions and in your email signature to encourage others to share theirs.

 • When addressing groups, avoid lumping people together based on a single characteristic.
-For example, instead of saying "the ladies in the office," use their names or refer to them as "team members.”
+For example, instead of saying "the ladies in the office" or “the guys,” use their names or refer to them as "team members.”

-A big part of being inclusive in the office is being aware of other people’s background and differences.
+A big part of being inclusive in the office is being aware of others’ backgrounds and differences.
+This means taking the time to learn about their experiences through conversations and other resources, like books, podcasts and articles.

 If you’re not sure about something, respectfully ask your co-workers what their preferences are and if they can educate you on the topic.
 If you don’t feel comfortable asking them directly, take the time to research your questions on a search engine or social media.